 It works in the same basic way.
 A key difference, though, is that most lease options will have a much larger payment requirement.
 That means you are paying more into the home now.
 Here’s how this works:

 - You agree to lease the property from the current owner.
 This usually will have a timeframe stated.

-- You agree to either a purchase price now or one to be determined at some point in the future.
+- Also, you agree to either a purchase price now or one to be determined at some point in the future.

-- You also agree to a predetermined rental amount for the time you plan to remain in the lease.
+- Moreover, you agree to a predetermined rental amount for the time you plan to remain in the lease.

-- You pay option money to hold onto the right to buy the property later.
+- Then, you pay option money to hold onto the right to buy the property later.
 This does not generally apply to your down payment.

 - In some situations, you can negotiate the terms so that a portion of each monthly rental payment is put towards the price of the home’s purchase.

 During this time, no one has the right to buy the property.
 You do not have to buy the property at the end of the option period if you decide not to do so.

 How a Lease Purchase Works

 A lease purchase is yet another way that the property can be sold.
 There are a few differences in this method compared to the lease option.
 In this option, the following takes place: